spearwolf/twopoint5d/README.md

 <img src="picimo-tech-stack.png" width="221" height="206" alt="picimo tech stack">

-> :warning: however, there are currently no detailed tutorials or comprehensive documentation available - instead, there are a number of examples that illustrate the respective features and usage of the api
+> :warning: However, there are currently no detailed tutorials or comprehensive documentation available - instead, there are a number of examples that illustrate the respective features and usage of the api

 ## Packages inside this monorepo